Discover why social justice warriors are drawn to Teach For America to advance their careers of social impact.

 Or consider how Buffalo City Court Judge Amy Martoche (S. Louisiana ’93) transferred her classroom lessons of authority and understanding the courtroom, to spread awareness and create fair spaces for school-aged victims of human trafficking.

 Representation matters at Teach For America.
 That’s why we’re adamant about cultivating a diverse network of leaders committed to expanding opportunities for all children.
-As a corps member, you’ll work alongside professionals with different perspectives, professional backgrounds, nationalities, and orientations.
+As a corps member, you’ll work alongside over 62,000 leaders of all different perspectives, professional backgrounds, nationalities, and orientations.

 Let TFA Be Your Launching Pad